-Function key Description CTRL+C Copies the selected row(s) and column headings to the clipboard in the Results pane.
-In the SQL Statements pane, copies the selected text to the clipboard.
-CTRL+END Moves to the bottom of the current pane.
-CTRL+F6 Cycles through the Interactive SQL windows.
-CTRL+H Displays the history of your executed SQL statements during the current session.
-CTRL+HOME Moves to the top of the current pane.
-CTRL+N Clears the contents of the Interactive SQL window.
-Ctrl+Q Displays the Query Editor.
+Function key Description CTRL+Q Displays the Query Editor.
 The Query Editor helps you build SQL queries.
 When you have finished building your query, click OK to export it back into the SQL Statements pane.
 CTRL+S Saves the contents of the SQL Statements pane.
 Esc Clears the SQL Statements pane.
 F1 Opens Help.
 F2 Edits the selected value in the result set.
 You can tab from column to column within the row.
 F5 Executes all text in the SQL Statements pane.
 You can also perform this operation by clicking the Execute SQL Statement button on the toolbar.
 F7 Displays the Lookup Table Name dialog.
 In this dialog, you can find and select a table and then press ENTER to insert the table name into the SQL Statements pane at the cursor position.
 Or, with a table selected in the list, press F7 again to display the columns in that table.
 You can then select a column and press ENTER to insert the column name into the SQL Statements pane at the cursor position.

-Function key Description F8 Displays the Lookup Procedure Name dialog.
+F8 Displays the Lookup Procedure Name dialog.
 In this dialog, you can find and select a procedure and then press ENTER to insert the procedure name into the SQL Statements pane at the cursor position.
 F9 Executes the text that is selected in the SQL Statements pane.
 If no text is selected, all of the statements are executed.
-Pgdn Moves down in the current pane.
-Pgup Moves up in the current pane.
-Shift+F5 Refreshes the plan without executing the statement that is entered in the SQL Statements pane.
+Pgdn Moves a page down in the current pane.
+PGUP Moves a page up in the current pane.
+Shift+F5 Displays the plan for the statement in the SQL Statements pane without executing the statement.